Whether you are a lover of art and music, a classic car buff, or a

 Although the medical system in Cuba has won praises around the world, common over-the-counter drugs like pain relievers, anti-diarrheals, bandages, antibiotic ointment and cold medicine are hard to come by and expensive.
 Do yourself a big favor by bringing an assortment of OTC and a first aid kit.

 The streets, sidewalks, and stairs in Cuba are precarious.
 Some of the streets are cobblestoned other in disrepair.
 Sidewalks and stairs typically don’t have railings.
 Watch your step in Cuba and wear good shoes.
 Most Cuban life takes place out of the house in the streets and plazas, along seawalls and in cafeterias.
 Exploring on foot and at different times of day is my favorite activity.

 Regardless of the time of year you travel to Cuba, you are in the Caribbean where temperatures are 70-80℉/21-27℃ October-April and then 80-90℉/27-32℃ degrees in the summer with very high humidity.
-I would recommend light clothing that breathes well and dries fast.
+I would recommend light clothing that breathes well and dries fast, and a good travel hat.
 With air conditioning not as common in Cuba, I advise purchasing an abanico or fan to keep you cool while you are out and about.
 Most hotels and casas particulares guest houses have room air conditioners.

 Regardless of where you travel, patience is an essential packing item, but especially in Cuba.
 You have probably heard of island time, very slow, laid back and absolutely no rushing.
 In Cuba, that is taken to a whole other level.
 There is no such thing as a New York minute in Cuba.
 Take a chill pill (a.k.a. a mojito).
 You will need to adapt to the slower service and wait patiently for entrance to museums, activities and the like as an increasing number of cruise ships and tourists make their way to Cuba.